RomanSebranek/admpwd-e-docs/articles/Guides/Operations/Admin/Install.md

 ## Installation of management runtime
 Installation of management runtime is dome using `AdmPwd.E.CSE.Setup.<platform>.msi` on all Windows platforms except for Windows Nano Server.
 On Windows Nano server, management runtime is installed from `AdmPwd.E.Client.appx` package.

 Deploy installers or packages via SW distribution tool of your choice.
-Unatended setup command line for MSI package:
+Unattended setup command line for MSI package:
 `msiexec /i AdmPwd.E.CSE.Setup.<platform>.msi`

 *Note*: Remember to set policy 'Enable local admin password management' to Enabled once you are ready and management runtime is installed.
 Without this policy turned on, management runtime does not start machine management.